symfony/symfony-docs/doctrine.rst

         return new Response('Saved new product with id '.$product->getId());
     }

-    // you can use the registry to fetch other em's, if you have mutiple public function editAction(ManagerRegistry $doctrine)
+    // if you have multiple entity managers, use the registry to fetch them public function editAction(ManagerRegistry $doctrine)
     {
         $em = $doctrine->getManager();